 The leopard also uses its tail for balance when climbing trees, but its tail has a more familiar tubular shape to it.

-The spots pattern is one of the key diagnostic features among the spotted cats.
-One of the easiest ways to tell a cheetah from a leopard is by the pattern of their spots.
-More specifically, the cheetah has solid black spots while the leopard has a pattern of spots and rosettes.
+Another way to tell the difference between cheetah and leopard is by looking at the pattern of their spots.
+The cheetah has solid black spots while the leopard has a pattern of spots and rosettes.
 The leopard’s rosettes are ‘hollow’ inside, filled with the background tawny colour (unlike the jaguar’s rosettes that have smaller spots inside the rosettes).

 Feet and Footprints